-Life skills among children are improved as shown by both the DAP measurements and the summer camp assessments.
-However, although the gains are positive, there is relatively little statistically significant differences between 2014 and 2015 on DAP.
-Girls, in general, scored better in life skills and commitment to learning than boys did.
+Child-friendly school ratings increased significantly from Life skills among children are improved as shown by 2014 with marked gains on all four dimensions but both the DAP measurements and the summer camp particular high gains in disaster preparedness.
+There was assessments.
+However, although the gains are positive, no discernible pattern among area programmes with there is relatively little statistically significant differences between 2014 and 2015 on DAP.
+Girls, in general, scored better in life skills and commitment to learning than boys positive gains in comparison to FY 2014 on all four CFS did.
 More focus on targeting boys and boy engagement in schools may have a positive effect.